yureek/S-HealthStack.github.io/pages/documentation/installation/installing-the-backend.md

    > }
    > ```

-3. Copy the returned `id` to the `userId` field in the following command to assign the `Team Admin` team-level role to the user.
+3. Copy the returned `id` to the `userId` field in the following command to assign the `Team Admin` team role to the user.

    ```
    curl --location --request PUT 'localhost:3567/recipe/user/role'